electrp/electrp.github.io/content/posts/nitelite-archetypes.md

 +++
 title = "Nitelite Archetypes"
-date = "2024-12-15"
+date = "2024-12-16"
 hideComments=true
 +++

-(not finished, sorry! come back later)
-## One of, if not the most important peice of an ECS is it's data storage.

 ECS is defined in two ways:
-- ECS as a programming pattern, with it's core philosophy of "Composition over Inehritance.
+- ECS as a programming pattern, with it's core philosophy of "Composition over inheritance.
-- ECS as a data access pattern, where objects are stored in a way optimized for computers to proccess.
+- ECS as a data access pattern, where objects are stored in a more efficient layout.

 Both definitions are incredibly important to why ECS is trendy.
 The programming pattern promotes decoupling and modularity, while the data pattern provides great performance over object-driven approaches.
 This post will specifically highlight the data access pattern part of ECS.